inventree/inventree-docs/docs/start/config.md

 In addition to specifying InvenTree options via the `config.yaml` file, these options can also be specified via environment variables.
 This can be usful for system administrators who want the flexibility of altering settings without editing the configuration file.

-- Environment variable settings use the `INVENTREE_` prefix, and are all uppercase.
+Environment variable settings generally use the `INVENTREE_` prefix, and are all uppercase.
-- Config file settings do not use this prefix, and are all lowercase

 !!! info "Configuration Priority"
     Configuration options set via environment variables will take priority over the values set in the `config.yaml` file.